end2endzone/end2endzone-hugo/content/about/index.md

 I love the DIY way.
 If I have to buy something, I usually ask myself if I could make it first.
 Over time, I have been perfecting my skills in electronics and even wood working.

-In my free time you can usually find me hanging out with my girlfriend, playing with my kid Louis, in front of a big screen watching a movie or working on one of many projects like <a title="Hobbies" href="http://www.end2endzone.com/hobbies/" target="_blank">theses</a>.
+In my free time you can usually find me hanging out with my girlfriend, playing with my kids, in front of a big screen watching a movie or working on one of many projects like [theses](/categories).